in28minutes/in28minutes.github.io/_posts/28-09-2020-best-practices-in-microservices.md

 ---
 layout:  post
-title: Best practices in microservices
+title:  Best practices in Microservices
 date:    2022-06-09 12:31:19
-summary:  In this post, we will look at the best practises for microservices architecture.
+summary: In this post, we will look at best practices for microservices architecture.
 categories: SpringBootMicroservices
 permalink:  /best-practices-in-microservices-architecture
 ---

-Let's look at some of the most frequent best practises to keep in mind while establishing or maintaining ***Microservices***.
+Let's look at some of the most frequent best practices to keep in mind while establishing or maintaining ***Microservices***.
 Let's get started.

 ## Separate Data Storage